hplush/slowreader/README.md

 - [`docs/`](./docs/): guides for developers.
 - [`scripts/`](./scripts/): scripts to test project and configure Google Cloud.
 Check the script’s descriptions for further details.
 - [`loader-tests/`](./loader-tests/): integration tests for each social network or news format.
+- [`.devcontainer`](./.devcontainer/): `Dockerfile` and configs to run project in Docker/Podman image on developer’s machine.
+It increases security (malicious dependency will not have access to the whole machine) and simplify onboarding.
 - [`.github/`](./.github/): scripts to test projects on CI.
 - [`.husky/`](./.husky/): scripts to call on `git commit` command to avoid popular errors.
 - [`.vscode/`](./.vscode/): VS Code settings to reduce code format errors for new contributors.